webplatform/docs/tutorials/css_transforms/index.md

  perspective-origin-x : 500px;

 This only affects how the transformed element appears, not the ancestor that specifies the perspective.
-(Since percentages refer to the size of the transformed element, pixel units may be easier to use.)
+Note that since percentages refer to the size of the transformed element, pixel units may be easier to use.

 ==3D transforms==